BX-Team/docs/src/ndailyrewards/configuration/files.md

 :::

 ### Custom Model Data
 You can use custom model data in the GUI configuration.
 This feature allows you to use custom textures for items in the GUI.
-To use this feature, you need to specify the custom model data number in the `custom-model-data` field.
+To use this feature, you need to change `material` field.

 ```yaml
 gui: